 Permanency Cases.
 Termination of Parental Rights (TPR) is the preferred permanency option for children who can’t be returned to the care of their parents.

-When a case goes to court, the judge will appoint a guardian ad litem (GAL) for your child.
+When a case goes to court, the judge appoints a guardian ad litem (GAL) for your child.
 The GAL makes a report to the court on what is in the best interests of the child.
 The GAL is NOT the child’s lawyer.
 If your child is age 10 or older, the child has a right to their own court appointed lawyer.
 If the child is under 10, the court will not appoint a lawyer.
 The county attorney is the lawyer for Child Protection.

 Foster parents or relatives who took care of the child temporarily may attend court hearings and ask the Judge’s permission to speak about what they think is best for the child.